civ-clone/core-trade-rate/README.md

 # core-trade-rate

-This is a template repo.
+This package contains the basics for managing the concept of a `TradeRate` like in the original Civilization.